ifwe/TraceOn/README.md

 Logging for parameters, return types, backtraces, and exceptions is enabled by default.
 Code using this utility can disable or replace the default implementation to log those details.

+**NOTE: When using this in recent php versions, disable opcache or opcache optimizations before running php.**

 ## Authors

 Tyson Andre

 ## Requirements

-- PHP version 7.0 or greater
+- PHP version 7.2 or greater
-- [runkit7 (fork of runkit)](https://github.com/runkit7/runkit7) must be installed and enabled.
+- [runkit7](https://github.com/runkit7/runkit7) 3.1.0a1 or greater must be installed and enabled.
-- runkit must be enabled in your php.ini settings (`extension=runkit.so`)
+- runkit7 must be enabled in your php.ini settings (`extension=runkit7.so`)

 ## License